 Businesses around the world rely upon Louisiana’s many shipyards to build the vessels needed to transport their goods.
 Though employment at these shipyards provides a comfortable living for thousands of people, shipyard workers risk their health and safety every day.
 Fortunately, if an accident happens while on the job, injured employees have the right to seek compensation.
+Reach out to a Lafayette Maritime Injury Lawyer to discuss your situation.

 While many shipyard employees are not covered by traditional workers’ compensation laws, a Lafayette shipyard accident lawyer could help you seek compensation through alternative legal action.
 This process may be confusing, but an injury attorney could explain how to file a claim under special federal laws applicable to maritime employees.